The Artemis II Mission (Updated)

 Artemis II Pilot

 Victor Glover, a U.S. Navy captain from Pomona, California, is a self-described adrenaline junkie who once dreamed of becoming a stuntman, police officer, firefighter, or race car driver.
 He earned multiple engineering and systems degrees and has logged thousands of flight hours as a fighter pilot and test pilot.
 Glover piloted the first operational Crew Dragon mission to the International Space Station, where he completed a long duration stay, the first African American to do so.
-He is also slated to become the first black astronaut to fly around the Moon as the pilot of the Orion spacecraft during Artemis II.
+He is the first person of color to fly around the Moon as the pilot during Artemis II.

 CHRISTINA KOCH 🇺🇸